CyberCoyotes/3603-CodingHandbook/README.md

-# 2018Sandbox
-Just something for creating REPO
+# Future home of our handbook